j-chiesa/dataexpert-analytics-engineering-bootcamp/labs/lab_apache_iceberg_day_3.md

 ---

-🧼 Final Step (Optional): Drop the `audit_branch` once data is validated and promoted.
+### 5️⃣ Drop the `audit_branch` once data is validated and promoted.
+Once all data quality checks pass and the changes have been published to the main branch, the audit_branch can be safely dropped to clean up the environment.